madprops/clipton/README.md

 ## Copy Title

-When a url item has a title, you can copy it by using `Shift + Enter`.
+When a URL item has a title, you can copy it by using `Shift + Enter`.